toirl/cointrader/README.rst

      :alt: Updates

-Cointrader is a trading application for crypto currencies.
+Cointrader is a CLI trading bot for crypto currencies on the Poloniex_ exchange.

 * Free software: MIT license
 * Documentation: https://cointrader.readthedocs.io.